 Arslan Khan is from Pakistan with high ambitions to achieve his goals in life.
 He is a freelance writer.
 Writing articles is his passion.

 Most people feel sad or depressed at times.
 It’s a normal reaction to life's struggles.
-But when intense sadness -- including feeling helpless, hopeless, and worthless -- lasts for many days to weeks and keeps you from living your life, it may be something more than sadness.
-You could have clinical depression -- a treatable medical condition.
+But when intense sadness including feeling helpless, hopeless, and worthless lasts for many days to weeks and keeps you from living your life, it may be something more than sadness.
+You could have clinical depression which is a treatable medical condition.

 Things To Keep in Mind

-- common - it affects about one in ten of us,
+- common and it affects about one in ten of us

 Depression is not:

 - something you can 'snap out of’

 - something that everyone experiences